github/codeql/docs/codeql/ql-language-reference/index.rst

 - :doc:`Modules <modules>`: Modules provide a way of organizing QL code by grouping together related types, predicates, and other modules.

-- :doc:`Signatures <signatures>`: Signatures provide a typing mechanism to parameters of parameterised modules.
+- :doc:`Signatures <signatures>`: Signatures provide a typing mechanism to parameters of parameterized modules.

 - :doc:`Aliases <aliases>`: An alias is an alternative name for an existing QL entity.